Argos Georgia

 The fishing vessel F/V Argos Georgia was a longline fishing ship registered in Saint Helena.
-On 22 July 2024, the vessel sank approximately 190 nautical miles east of Stanley, Falkland Islands, resulting in the loss of 13 lives and 14 survivors.
+On 22 July 2024, the vessel sank approximately 190 nmi east of Stanley, Falkland Islands, resulting in the loss of 13 lives; there were 14 survivors.

 Vessel details

 Built in 2018 at the Tersan Shipyard in Yalova, Turkey, the Argos Georgia measured 53.85 meters in length, with a beam of 13 meters and a draught of 5.5 meters.
 The vessel had a gross tonnage of 2,004 and was equipped with a Yanmar 6EY26W 1,920kW main engine.
 Owned and operated by the Anglo-Norwegian company Argos Froyanes Ltd, the Argos Georgia was primarily engaged in fishing for Patagonian toothfish in the Southern Ocean under the CCAMLR scheme.

 Sinking

-On 22 July 2024, while on route from Stanley in the Falkland Islands to the fishing grounds near South Georgia, the Argos Georgia encountered severe weather conditions, including waves up to 10 meters and winds exceeding 50 knots.
+On 22 July 2024, while on route from Stanley in the Falkland Islands to the fishing grounds near South Georgia, the Argos Georgia encountered severe weather conditions, including waves up to 10 m and winds exceeding 50 knot.
 During this time, a starboard side shell door malfunctioned, descending slowly into the fully open position and allowing significant water ingress.
 The crew's inability to close the shell door, combined with open internal doors, led to uncontrolled flooding and the vessel's eventual sinking.